shopperlabs/docs/configuration.md

     |--------------------------------------------------------------------------
     |
     | The menu for the generation of the page settings and layout.
-    | BladeUIKit Heroicon is the icon used.
-See https://blade-ui-kit.com/blade-icons?set=1
+    | BladeUIKit UntitledUI is the icon used.
+See https://blade-ui-kit.com/blade-icons?set=74
     |
     */